Participation of women in the Olympics: 2004–2012

-At the 2004 Summer Olympics in Athens, women appeared in wrestling for the first time competing in the freestyle weight classes of 48 kg, 55 kg, 63 kg and 72 kg.
-Women also competed in the sabre discipline of fencing for the first time, with Mariel Zagunis of the USA winning gold.
+From 2004 to 2012, the Olympic Games witnessed pivotal advancements for women in sports, symbolizing a transformative period towards greater gender equity and inclusivity.
+The 2004 Athens Summer Olympics marked historic firsts as women's wrestling and sabre fencing were introduced, alongside Afghanistan's female athletes competing for the first time following a ban in 2000.
+These milestones not only expanded the range of sports available to women but also challenged cultural barriers, exemplified by Mariel Zagunis of the USA winning gold in sabre fencing, showcasing women's athletic prowess on a global stage.
 In 2004, women from Afghanistan competed at the Olympics for the first time in their history after the nation was banned from Sydney 2000 by the IOC due to the Taliban government's opposition to women in sports.

-At the 2006 Winter Olympics in Turin, the programme remained unchanged.
-At the 2008 Summer Olympics in Beijing, a few new events were added.
-BMX cycling was held for the first time in 2008, debuting with the men's event.
-Women also competed in the 3000 m steeplechase and the 10 kilometre marathon swim for the first time.
+In the subsequent 2008 Summer Olympics, the inclusion of BMX cycling, women's 3000 m steeplechase, and the 10 kilometre marathon swim further diversified the Games, providing new platforms for female athletes to excel.
 Baseball and boxing remained the only sports not open to women at these Games.

-At the 2010 Winter Olympics in Vancouver, ski cross debuted for both women and men.
+The 2010 Vancouver Winter Olympics continued this trend with the debut of ski cross for both men and women, though controversy arose as women's ski jumping was excluded due to participation concerns.
 Ashleigh McIvor of Canada won the inaugural gold for women in the sport.
 Controversy was created when women's ski jumping was excluded from the programme by the IOC due to the low number of athletes and participating nations in the sport.
 A group of fifteen competitive female ski jumpers later filed a suit against the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games on the grounds that it violated the Canadian Charter of Rights and Freedoms since men were competing in the same event.
 The suit failed, with the judge ruling that the situation was not governed by the Charter.
-The 2012 Summer Olympics saw women's boxing make its debut.
-This, combined with the decision by the IOC to drop baseball from the programme for 2012, meant that women competed in every sport at a Summer Games for the first time.
-London 2012 also marked the first time that all national Olympic committees sent a female athlete to the Games.
-Brunei, Saudi Arabia and Qatar all had female athletes as a part of their delegations for the first time.